History of the Tampa Bay Buccaneers: 2014 and 2015: Lovie Smith and Jason Licht era

 On January 1, 2014, Lovie Smith was hired as the new head coach of the Buccaneers, replacing Greg Schiano.
 Smith had previously spent 5 seasons with the Buccaneers from 1996 to 2001 coaching the linebackers under Tony Dungy.
 During his first news conference with the Bucs, Smith talked about restoring the quality of the team from the late 1990s and early 2000s: “There was a certain brand of football you expected from us”, Smith said.
 “You know we would be relentless.
 There was a brand of football that you got from us each week at Raymond James Stadium.
 It was hard for opponents to come in and win.
 We have gotten away from that a little bit, and it’s time ... for us to become a relevant team again."

 On January 21, 2014, Jason Licht was hired as the new general manager, replacing Mark Dominik.
-He was officially introduced at One Buc Place on January 23, 2014.
-In his first news conference, Licht talked about his philosophy:

-Reflecting the team's fresh start, the Buccaneers began to wear new uniforms for the 2014 season.
+The Bucs began the 2014 season 0–3, including a 56–14 loss to the Atlanta Falcons on Thursday Night Football.
+With second-year quarterback Mike Glennon as the starter, the Bucs earned its first victory of the season in Pittsburgh against the Steelers 27–24.
+The Bucs lost the next four games, two overtime loses against the New Orleans Saints and the Minnesota Vikings, a loss to the Baltimore Ravens and a loss against the Cleveland Browns.

-After signing veteran free agent Josh McCown and many more free agents, many analysts predicted that the Buccaneers could be the surprise team of the year and possibly make a playoff run.
-Those predictions soon went away after the Bucs began the season 0–3, including a 56–14 blowout against the Atlanta Falcons on Thursday Night Football.
-McCown was injured in that game, and second year quarterback Mike Glennon was named the starter.
-His first start of the 2014 season ended with the Bucs earning their first victory of the season in Pittsburgh against the Steelers 27–24.
-The Bucs lost the next 4 games, two overtime loses against the New Orleans Saints and the Minnesota Vikings, one blowout against the Baltimore Ravens and a 5-point loss against the Cleveland Browns.
-Going into week 10 at 1–8, McCown returned as the starter.
-Mathematically, the Bucs were still in playoff contention only being 3 games out of first place in the division.
-McCown's first game back ended with a 27–17 loss to the Falcons but won the following week in a 27–7 blowout against the struggling Washington Redskins.
-The Bucs would lose the next three games and were officially knocked out of playoff contention in week 14.
-The Bucs would finish 2–14, winning two fewer games than the previous season and securing the first-overall draft pick in the 2015 NFL draft.
+Going into week 10 at 1–8, veteran free agent quarterback Josh McCown returned as starter for the Bucs' game against the Falcons, which resulted in a 27-17 loss.
+The Bucs won 27–7 against the Washington Redskins.
+The Bucs lost the next three games and were eliminated from the playoffs.
+The Bucs finished 2–14, securing the first-overall draft pick in the 2015 NFL draft.